ploomber/ploomber/README.rst

 ------------

 1. Ploomber extracts dependencies from your code to infer execution order
-2. Replace the original ``upstream`` variable with one that maps tasks to their products (Python/R), see example below.
+2. Replaces the original ``upstream`` variable with one that maps tasks to their products (Python/R), see example below.
 Replaces placeholders with the actual table names (SQL)
-3. Each script is copied and converted to a notebook (Python/R)
+3. Tasks are executed
-4. Tasks are executed.
-Each script generates an executed notebook for you to review results
+4. Each script (Python/R) generates an executed notebook for you to review results visually

 Example
 -------